micmejia/bible-dump/NKJV/Proverbs/Prov 13.md

 A wicked messenger falls into trouble, But a faithful ambassador _brings_ health.

 ###### 18
-Poverty and shame _will come_ to him who [^b]disdains correction, But he who regards a rebuke will be honored.
+Poverty and shame _will come_ to him who disdains correction, But he who regards a rebuke will be honored.

 ###### 19
 A desire accomplished is sweet to the soul, But _it is_ an abomination to fools to depart from evil.